Anish1430/Anish1430/README.md

 <h2> DESCRIPTION</h2>

-<h3> Dedicated software developer with expertise in Core Java, Spring Boot, Object-Oriented Programming (OOP), and SQL.
+<h3> Dedicated software developer with expertise in Core Java, Spring Boot, Object-Oriented Programming System(OOP's), and SQL.
 Proficient in designing and implementing intricate systems, adept at debugging and creative problem-solving.
 Passionate about crafting clean and efficient code, I have successfully completed numerous projects leveraging Java and Spring Boot.
 My hands-on experience extends to a variety of tools, including IntelliJ, VSCode, AWS, Postman, Swagger, and more.
 Committed to staying at the forefront of technology, I am continually expanding my knowledge base to bring innovative solutions to the projects I undertake.</h3>
 <h2>Tools Used</h2>